 Applicants are advised to make sure, that they submit proposals as early as possible before the given deadline, in order to ensure that all mandatory fields are completed and submission is accepted.

-Further details on the standard application procedure can be found online in the following links: "How to Apply" and "Information for Applicants" in the "Extreme Scale Access - Full Call Details" document.
+Further details on the standard application procedure can be found online in the following links: "How to Apply" and "Information for Applicants".